 Your ticket and the passport will be checked before you are allowed to board the train.
 Once the train departs, the train attendant ("provodnitsa") will come around the carriage to inspect and collect your tickets early on.
 If you are crossing a border, you will have border patrol officers from all the countries you will be travelling through, coming by and inspecting your passport and visas as well.

 As soon as they board, many Russians will immediately change into comfortable sportswear or shorts and slippers.
 This is more comfortable and even in winter trains are quite warm.

 On most trains bedding sets wrapped in plastic (two sheets, a pillow case and a hand towel) are usually provided in your sleeping compartment.
 Blankets, mattresses and pillows are available as well.
 On rare trains, however, bedding may not be included in the ticket price.
-In that case, train attendant will come by with bedding sets and hand towels – for which there is usually a charge of around 150 rubles or $5.
+In that case, train attendant will come by with bedding sets and hand towels – for which there is usually a charge of around 110 rubles (3,5-4 USD).

 A boiler with unlimited free hot water is available at the end of the corridor, hot and cold beverages are offered in every car.
 Most of long distance trains have a restaurant car serving drinks, snacks, and dinner menu.

 Generally, it is safe; however, if you're going on a long journey or if your train is going to make a lot of stopovers, it's recommend to be careful about small valuables items and money.

 It is possible to keep the luggage either in an overhead luggage storage area, or under the bench.
 It is more secure to keep it under your bench.